GoogleChrome/developer.chrome.com/site/en/docs/webstore/troubleshooting/index.md

 Corresponds to notification ID: `Grey Zinc`

-The intent of this policy is to prevent the use of extensions and the Chrome Web Store to aid or abet illegal activities.
+The intent of this policy is to prevent the use of extensions and the Chrome Web Store to promote or participate in illegal activities.

 ### Common reasons for removal/rejection {: #common-reasons-for-removalrejection_4 }